The Mist and Muir Trails with Vernal and Nevada Falls – Yosemite National Park

 We crossed over the bridge and claimed our victory – we made it to the top of Nevada Falls!

 After our photo shoot at the top, we sat and enjoyed our lunch.
 The wide park in front of us and Liberty Cap looming on top of us.
 Trick with trail food is to bring something you are excited to eat – keeps the motivation going especially during long trails.
-If interested, check out this post on what trail food and other items we pack on long trails – coming soon!
+If interested, check out this post on what trail food and other items we pack on long trails – here!

 While we loved the view up here and could have stayed for hours, we knew we still had over half the journey down back to the car.
 We packed up and continued across the way to pick up the Muir Trail.
 As we approached the trail sign, we noted another group of hikers standing at it looking at their phones and a gate closed.